 The Maerchenstrasse or Fairy Tale Road: 370 miles from Hanau to Bremen; links regions and tourist attractions related to the Brothers Grimm.

 Deutsche Bahn (DB), the German rail service, is reliable and speedy.
 InterCity Express (ICE) high-speed trains are among Europe's fastest, whizzing along at nearly 199 m.p.h.
 InterCity (IC) trains run between major cities, with schedules as frequent as every hour between popular destinations.
 Eurocity (EC) trains connect German cities with destinations in neighboring countries.
 See Bahn.com for more information.

-One good idea may be to combine train and car travel with the Rail 'n Drive package, which allows for two to four days of train travel plus a two-day car rental within 30 days.
 Various multi-country rail passes are also valid in Germany.
 All passes must be purchased in before you leave home.
 See RailEurope.com.

 Rail passes do not reserve your seat; you must pay an additional fee for a reserved seat.
 Reservations are less expensive if you make them when you purchase your pass, but they can be made online up to 10 minutes before departure.

 You will pay as much as 50 percent more for first-class tickets that provide luxuries like extra legroom and meals delivered to your seat, so be aware that second-class seats are perfectly comfortable too.
 Book in advance to avoid a surcharge for buying tickets onboard the train.